S$ 73 Find Cheap Flights from Southeast Asia to Malaysia

 • How far in advance should I book a flight from Southeast Asia to Malaysia?

-To get a below-average price on the flight from Southeast Asia to Malaysia, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 3 weeks before departure.
+To get a below-average price on a flight from Southeast Asia to Malaysia, you should book around 2 weeks before departure, which saves you about 14% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 12 weeks before departure.

 • How many cities have direct flights to Malaysia?